khval/BetterFakeMode/README.md

 * Too often AmigaOS4.1 thinks screens are true color screens when they are planar screens.

+* AmigaOS 4.1 does not allow you to use "Screen -> BitMap" is only "Screen -> RastPort -> BitMap"

 # Current status.

 Many of problems might not be OpenScreen actually it can be in definitions of the fake modes as well.